middlebury/college-handbook/content/iii-policies-for-the-language-schools/b-academic-policies/b-4-registration.md

 ---
 slug: /pages/iii-policies-for-the-language-schools/b-academic-policies/b-4-registration
 title: B.4 Registration
-date: 2021-05-01
+date: 05/29/2025
 ---
-Graduate students in the Arabic, French, German, Italian, Japanese, Korean, Russian and Spanish Schools register for courses in BannerWeb and receive an email with instructions on registration procedures.
+Graduate students in the Arabic, French, German, Italian, Russian and Spanish Schools register for courses in Banner 9 Registration and receive an email with instructions on registration procedures.
 All other Language Schools and programs hold course registration on site after arrival.
 Once students have selected courses with their advisors, registration information is sent directly to the Registrar’s Office.
 Students’ courses will be listed on BannerWeb on the first day of class.
 If an error in scheduling occurs, students need to check with the Assistant Director of their Language School.

 **ADD/DROP Procedures**

 Add/Drop procedures are handled by each School office.
 Students must obtain the approvals of the instructors involved in the added and dropped courses, as well as approval of the director or associate director of the School.
 Students cannot add new courses after the Add/Drop deadline.
 Courses dropped before the Add/Drop deadline do not appear on transcripts.
-Courses dropped after the posted deadlines, but on or before July 17 will receive a grade of WD (withdraw) on the transcript.
-Courses dropped after July 17 receive a grade of WDF (withdraw failing) on the transcript.
+Courses dropped after the posted deadlines, but on or before July 16 will receive a grade of WD (withdraw) on the transcript.
+Courses dropped after July 16 receive a grade of WDF (withdraw failing) on the transcript.
 Notifying an instructor of non-attendance does not constitute official withdrawal from a course.

-**Add/Drop Deadlines:**
+**2025 Add/Drop Deadlines:**

+Paris 6-week session: June 20

-Arabic, Chinese, Japanese, Korean, and Russian 8-week sessions: July 2
+Arabic, Chinese, Japanese, Korean, and Russian 8-week sessions: July 1

-English, French, German, Hebrew, Italian, Portuguese and Spanish 7-week sessions: July 8
+Buenos Aires 6-week session: July 1

-Chinese, French, German, Hebrew, Japanese, Korean, Russian and Spanish 6-week sessions: July 10
+Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Korean, Russian and Spanish 6-week sessions: July 4

-Arabic, English and Italian 6-week sessions: July 12
+English, French, German, Hebrew, Italian, Portuguese and Spanish 7-week sessions: July 7

-Buenos Aires 6-week session: July 2
+English 6-week session: July 11

 All 2, 3 and 4-week sessions: end of the third day of class

-\* _Last date to drop without grade penalty for all programs is July 17_
+\* _Last date to drop without grade penalty for all programs is July 16_

 **Credits and Credit Load**

 All credit awarded by the Language Schools is defined in terms of units.

 One unit equals three semester hours of credit.
 Students enrolled in the eight-week session of the Arabic, Chinese, Japanese, Korean, and Russian Schools normally earn four units of credit.
 Students enrolled in the seven-week session of the English, French, German, Hebrew, Italian, Portuguese, and Spanish Schools normally earn three units of credit.
 Students enrolled in the six-week graduate programs of the Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Korean, Russian, and Spanish Schools normally earn three units of credit.
+Students enrolled in the two-week session of the Abenaki School normally earn one unit of credit.

 Graduate students are not permitted to repeat a course for which they have received a passing grade and earned credit.
 For all other policies on retaking a graduate course for which a student received a failing grade, see section B.6.